derekwsgray/store-sequelize/README.md

 1. Bring up your relational database stack.
 2. Create the database(s).
 3. Create the database tables.
-You can call `(new RelationalDbStore()).populate()` to have this module attempt to create the require tables.
+You can call `(new SQLStore()).populate()` to have this module attempt to create the require tables.
 If you enable debugging via `DEBUG=jsonApi:store:*` you'll see the create-table statements - you can target a local database, call populate(), grab the queries, review them and finally run them against your production stack manually.
 3. Deploy your code.
 4. Celebrate.